Bone spurs in the spine

-Though spine bone spurs affect a large portion of individuals who have reached or exceeded middle age, they are sometimes widely misunderstood.
+Though spinal bone spurs affect many people who are middle-aged or older, they are sometimes misunderstood.
 People often imagine that bone spurs dig into nerves or other tissue with sharp, pointed edges.
-In reality, bone spurs, or osteophytes, are actually smooth excess growths of bone.
-Also contrary to popular belief, the mere presence of spinal bone spurs does not actually cause any serious problems.
-Whether they grow because of aging, disc degeneration, arthritis, poor posture, traumatic injury, overuse or some other cause, bone spurs can form to provide structural stability in the neck, back, joints and other areas of the body.
+In reality, bone spurs, or osteophytes, are actually smooth outgrowths of bone that are not necessarily painful.
+They can develop due to many factors such as aging, disc degeneration, arthritis, poor posture or traumatic injury.
+Bone spurs are a natural response to bone-on-bone friction to provide structural stability in joints and other areas of the body.

 While spinal osteophytes often develop without causing any harm, they can sometimes press against the spinal cord, a spinal nerve root or other bone, causing a number of uncomfortable symptoms, including:

 - Severe, localized pain in the neck or back